 The Zilber School’s newly completed, five-story LEED-certified main facility near downtown provides ample space for collaborative, interdisciplinary research and anchors one of Milwaukee’s transforming historic neighborhoods.
 Additional approved dedicated wet laboratories on the main UW-Milwaukee campus will provide complementary space for cutting-edge, laboratory-based public health research.

-Information on featured research projects can be viewed on our Research pages by program: Biostatistics, Community & Behavioral Health Promotion, Environmental Health Sciences, Epidemiology, and Public Health Policy and Administration.
+Information on featured research projects can be viewed on our Research pages by program: Biostatistics, Community & Behavioral Health Promotion, Environmental Health Sciences, Epidemiology, and Public Health Policy & Administration.
 Want to know more about our faculty?
 Additional information on specific faculty members can be accessed through our faculty profile pages.